QuantConnect/Documentation/v2/our-platform/api-reference/project-management.rst

      - Description
    * - projectId ``(Required)``
      - int
-     - ID of the project to read.
+     - Id of the project to read.

 Response
 ========